This post contains affiliate links. Please see our disclosure policy.

 • Flour – Flour adds structure.
 Use all-purpose flour.
 Spoon & level your flour for best results, or use a scale.
 Scooping the measuring cup directly in will lead to too much flour.

-• Cocoa Powder – Using slightly less cocoa powder than usual in my brownie recipes is what helps give these the red velvet taste – it’s a little more of a subtle chocolate flavor.
+• Cocoa Powder Using slightly less cocoa powder than usual in my brownie recipes is what helps give these the red velvet taste – a subtle chocolate flavor with a bit of tang.

 • White Vinegar – This helps add that little bit of tang that you’d taste in a red velvet cake.
 I promise it won’t make these brownies taste like vinegar!